ktonon/two-medium-model/cosmological-redshift.md

 # Momentum Flow in 2MM: Why Voids Flip the Sign

+What follows is an application of the Two-Medium Model (2MM) to the cosmological redshift problem.
+If you are new to the framework, the top-level [README](./README.md) provides an introduction to its core ideas.

+---

 The Two-Medium Model describes the universe as a dynamic balance between two interacting substrates:

 * the **GCM**, a sea of ultra-fast, ultra-small corpuscles,